Tool Integration Layer

 agentic deployments

-Ad-hoc API connections vs
+Ad-hoc API Connections vs

 DimensionAd-Hoc API ConnectionsLinksoft Integration Layer